History Of The Dakota People In Minnesota

 The following two quotes present the Lower Sioux Mdewakanton perspective on why their ancestors

-left their sacred homeland on the headwaters of the Wakan/"Rum" River around 1750.
+left their sacred homeland at the headwaters of the Wakan/"Rum" River around 1750.
 (1.)
 "Long

 ago, the Mdewakanton Dakota lived around Mille Lacs Lake in central Minnesota.
 Around 1750,